falcosecurity/falco-website/content/en/docs/alerts/_index.md

 When run in the background via the `-d/--daemon` command line option, standard output messages are discarded.

-### Standard Output buffering

-If the logs are inspected by tailing container logs (e.g. `kubectl logs -f` in Kubernetes) it might look like events can take a long time to appear, sometimes more than 15 minutes.
-This is not an issue with Falco but is simply a side effect of the system output buffering.
-However, if realtime update of these logs is necessary it can be forced with the `-U/--unbuffered` command line option which will ensure the output is flushed for every event at the cost of higher CPU usage.

 ## File Output

 When configured to send alerts to a file, a message is written to the file for each alert.
 The format is very similar to the Standard Output format: